What is the difference between the German Wasp (Vespula germanica) and the Yellowjacket Hoverfly (Milesia virginieusis)?

 Continue reading “Rodrigues Fruit Bat”

-The Scarce Swallowtail (Iphiclides podalirius) is a butterfly.
+The Scarce Swallowtail (Iphiclides podalirius) is an insect in the Papilionidae family of butterflies.
 It is also called the Sail Swallowtail or the Pear-Tree Swallowtail.
 It is not scarce.
 It is quite common and widespread across Europe, except northern Europe.
 However, it is a protected species in the Czech Republic, Germany, Hungary, Luxembourg, Poland, Russia, and Slovakia.

 The Scarce Swallowtail is creamy-white to pale-yellow.
 On its front wings, there are 6 dark-coloured tiger stripes and wedge-shaped markings.
 On the outer edges of its hind wings (back wings), there are blue crescent markings with an oblong orange spot at the back corner of its long tail.